Ad882/Handwritten-digit-recognition/README.md

 ![Screenshot](screenshots/all_digits.png)

-For more pictures please go to the following path: [path to screenshots](screenshots)
+For more pictures please go to the following path: [path to "screenshots" folder](screenshots)

 ## Use: